kyleratti/kyleratti/_posts/2020-07-15-reddit-mirror-bot-cdn.markdown

 The more technical people I speak to about my Reddit Mirror Bot project, [Tuckbot](https://github.com/kyleratti/tuckbot-downloader), the more interest there is in the logistics on serving a relatively large amount of video traffic for a hobby project.

-If you're not familiar with this project, Tuckbot is a mirror bot I built for the Reddit community [/r/PublicFreakout](https://reddit.com/r/publicfreakout) using TypeScript and React on NodeJS.
-It scans new link submissions to the subreddit, attempts to download the video via [youtube-dl](https://youtube-dl.org/), uploads the video to [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/), and shares the link on Reddit for visitors to use.
+If you're not familiar with this project, Tuckbot is a mirror bot I built for the Reddit community [/r/PublicFreakout](https://reddit.com/r/PublicFreakout) using TypeScript with React and NodeJS.
+It scans new link submissions to the subreddit, attempts to download the video using the brilliant [youtube-dl](https://youtube-dl.org/) application, uploads the video to [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/), and shares the link on Reddit for visitors to use.

-This post is going to be a fairly deep dive on the approach I took, why I took it, and how I implemented it.
+This post is going to be a fairly deep dive on the approach I took to address serving 10TB of video bandwidth per month, why I took it, and how I implemented it.

 ## Average Traffic

-Tuckbot originally launched in August of 2018.
-At some point, I took it offline and started over with `version 2.0`.
-The amount of traffic since the re-launch of Tuckbot in September of 2019 has remained pretty consistent:
+Tuckbot originally launched in August of 2018 in a very basic form.
+At some point, I took it offline and re-launched at `version 2.0` in September of 2019.
+It was during the re-launch that I added Google Analytics to the site for the first time, and since that time traffic has remained pretty consistent:

 <table style="max-width: 500px">
   <thead>